kora-projects/kora-docs/mkdocs/docs/en/documentation/grpc-client.md

 ### Plugin { #plugin }

-The code for the gRPC client is created with [protobuf gradle plugin](https://github.com/google/protobuf-gradle-plugin).
+The code for the `gRPC client` is created with the [protobuf Gradle plugin](https://github.com/google/protobuf-gradle-plugin).
+The plugin generates Java message classes from the `protobuf` contract and gRPC `stub` classes that are then used by Kora.

 ===! ":fontawesome-brands-java: `Java`"